CoderJhaji/Language-Translator/README.md

 - Supports a wide range of languages, enabling users to translate to and from different language pairs.
 - Minimalistic and lightweight, ensuring fast loading times and smooth performance.

+## Demo

+For a live demonstration of the language translator web application, you can visit the following link: [Language Translator Demo](https://coderjhaji.github.io/Language-Translator/)

 ## Feedback and Contributions